 Practice Healthy Eating

 The infamous “Freshman Fifteen” isn’t always a myth.
 Access to all-you-can-eat cafeterias, vending machines, and late night fast food joints make it easy to overindulge.
 Be conscious of your food consumption.
-Jennifer Bhavsar, MD, physician at CHI St. Joseph Health Primary Care South College Station, shares her advice for healthy eating in college.
+Jennifer Bhavsar, MD, physician at St. Joseph Health Primary Care South College Station, shares her advice for healthy eating in college.
 “Eat slowly so you recognize when your body is full and avoid snacking on fatty, sugary foods.
 Instead, opt for fresh fruits and vegetables for the majority of your meals.”
 Don’t forget that sodas and alcohol contain calories.
 Rather than load up on liquid calories, choose water to stay hydrated.
 Over the summer, try fruits and veggies you’ve never tasted and find your favorites.
 Brainstorm some healthy snacks to keep on hand in your dorm room.

 Check Your Vaccinations

 Most colleges stipulate that students living on campus must have certain vaccinations, particularly the meningitis shot.
 Contact your school’s housing department and find out their requirements.
 In Texas, all college students are required to receive a bacterial meningitis vaccination unless they meet specific criteria for exemption.
 Visit your doctor during the summer months to be sure you have all the vaccinations you need.
 Schedule an appointment today before the end-of-summer rush.